bitnose/learning-blog/content/posts/post-7.md

 During the previous lesson, I rented some virtual private cloud from Linode with free credits.
 I created an account and followed the given intstructions and finally selected the server with this gear:

-**Host kone:**
+**Host Machine:**
-- Rauta: MacBook Pro Retina, 2015
+- MacBook Pro Retina, 2015
-- Ohjelmistojärjestelmä: macOS Big Sur 11.7
+- OS: macOS Big Sur 11.7
-- Prosessori: Intel Core i7
+- Intel Core i7

 **Server**
 - Debian 11 Image